- Name : Philippopolis

 Located at the foot of the Rhodopes, the city of Philippopolis (modern Plovdiv) was founded by Philip II.
 Although it gained some importance during the reign of Philip V, 1 the city on the River Hebros did not put its first coins into circulation until the Roman Empire under Domitian.
 Although it was the seat of the Thracian Koinon, Philippopolis was always overshadowed by the city of Perinth, where the Roman governor resided.
-2 Under Septimius Severus, Philippopolis was given the title of Metropolis.
-3 Under Caracalla, festivals were introduced which were named Alexandria Pythia in honour of the emperor.
+2 Under Domitian Philippopolis was given the title of Metropolis, 3 , which appears on the coins from Septimius Severus onwards.
+Under Caracalla, festivals were introduced which were named Alexandria Pythia in honour of the emperor.
 Finally, under Elagabalus, the city was granted its first Neocoria, 4 which was accompanied by cultic honours for Elagabalus as a cult partner of Apollo Kendrisos and the introduction of the Kendreiseia Pythia.
 5 After Elagabalus' reign, the city’s local bronze coinage ended.
 6 However, the Kendreiseia Pythia lived on and were held until the middle of the 3rd century AD.
 7

 - For more on the development of the city, see Topalilov 2012 and 2019.

 - Burrell 2004, 243f.

 - Leschhorn 1998, 412f.; Burrell 2004, 244.